-Analysing an Asset Lifecycle From Planning to Disposal
+Analysing the Asset Life Cycle From Planning to Disposal

 3. Operation & maintenance